Edge Delta Pipeline Source

 Overview

-The ED Pipeline Source node facilitates the configuration of a gateway pipeline that is designed to consume and process traffic from one or more edge pipelines.
+The ED Pipeline Source node facilitates the configuration of a gateway pipeline that is designed to consume and process traffic from one or more node pipelines.
 These pipelines can be situated either within the same cluster or in a different one.
 This node is crucial for enabling the centralization and processing of data flows from distributed edge sources through the Edge Delta platform.

 See: